How to Plan Your Retirement Income

 A Balanced Approach

-In the end, getting asset allocation right is about balancing risk, growth potential and income generation to provide yourself with a plan that’s both flexible and sustainable for your situation.
+In the end, getting your asset allocation right is about balancing risk, growth potential and income generation to give you a plan that’s flexible, adaptable and sustainable.
 For investors with longer time horizons, this may mean enduring short-term volatility for long-term gains.
 Many investors don’t fully have a grasp on what approach is best for them.
 The guidance of a professional investment adviser in addressing these intricacies can help.

 A couple talk with a business woman inside of an office with glass walls